ThomasAUB/ucosm/README.md

     - Coroutine_M      : Implementation of coroutine allowing to yield and loop (Inspired by protothread).

-    - Coroutine_ctx_M  : Implementation of coroutine allowing to yield, loop and save context (Inspired by protothread).
+    - Coroutine_ctx_M  : Implementation of coroutine allowing to yield, loop and save context.

     - CPU_Usage_M      : Measures the CPU usage of tasks.